mac-codes/NETpractice/README.md

 ```C#
 Console.WriteLine(Path.Combine("stores","201")); // outputs: stores/201
 ```
-* Remember, use the `Path.Combine` or `Path.DirectorySeporatorChar` class instead of hard coding strings, because the program might be running on many different OS's
-> The `Path` class doesn't care whether things actually exsist.
-Paths are conceptual, not physical, and the class is building and parsing strings for you.
+> Remember, use the `Path.Combine` or `Path.DirectorySeparatorChar` class instead of hardcoding strings, because the program might be running on many different OSs.
+The `Path` class doesn't care whether things actually exist; paths are conceptual, not physical, and the class is building and parsing strings for you.

 ### Path info
 Use  `FileInfo` and `DirectoryInfo` classes for information about the file/folder
 ```C#
 string docPath = Environment.GetFolderPath(Environment.SpecialFolder.MyDocuments);
 ```
-* These are the core concepts that you'll likley use the most often.

 ## Create Files and Directories
 Creating and deleting new files and directories programmatically is a common requirement in line-of-business applications